revati-naik/jumble_solver/README.md

 **To run the program and use a text file by the user**

     python3 jumble_solver.py -f path/to/file [REQUIRED] -w search_word [REQUIRED]

+## Documentation

+Uses Doxygen for documenting the project.
+Please refer to doxygen/html/index.html --> Files. to view the code documentation.

+**Note: The code follows PEP8 Compliance**